 PIC Legal name

 Short name

-Address of the organisation
+Address of the organis sation

-Street X
+Street × C

 Town

 Postcode

-Country 'O'
+Country

 Webpage

-Specific legal statuses .0'
+Specific legal statuses

-Read more about legal statuses .
+Read more about legal statuses.

 Publicunknown unknown Legal person

 Non-profit unknown

 International organisation unknown

-International organisation of European inter rest unknown
+International organisation of European interest unknown

-Secondary or Higher education establishme
+Secondary or higher education on establishment unknown

 Research organisation unknown

 SME status

-The enterprise data of the organisation is taken performed by the self-registrant or by the LEAR from the Participant Register.
-Changes to the self-declared or self-assessed SME data can be Legal Entity Appointed Representative) in the Participant Register.
+The enterprise data of the organ performed by the self-registrant nisation is taken from the Participant Register.
+Changes to the self-declared or self-assessed SME data can be or by the LEAR (Legal Entity Appointed Representative) in the Participant Register.

-SME self declared status unknown
+SME self-declaration status. unknown

 SME self-assessment unknown

-SME validation sme unknown
+SME validation unknown

 Based on the above details of the Participant Registry the organisation is not an SME (small- and medium-sized enterprise) for the call.